 With training and support in conflict analysis, conflict mediation and advocacy, youth groups can play an essential role to respond to community security threats, prevent conflicts, and share lessons and experiences with policymakers at local, provincial and national level.

 In parallel, the project aims to build the coping skills, psychosocial wellbeing and resilience of youth so that they are better able to capitalise on these opportunities whilst dealing with the challenges of their situation.
-Over 500 youth who have formerly been associated with armed groups will participate in personalised psychosocial support.
+Over 500 youth who have formerly been associated with armed groups are participating in personalised psychosocial support.
 Caregivers will also be invited to workshops designed to build skills that enable them to better support their children’s reintegration and active participation in community life.

 This work is being led by Conciliation Resources’ local partners - Femme Homme Action Plus and Association pour l’Action Humanitaire en Centrafrique.
 This project is part of our ongoing work to support youth inclusion in peacebuilding.